 True gifts (made with no expectation of anything material in return) typically tend to be made by individuals who normally can make the best use of the tax deduction.
-The deduction has the value of the amount of marginal rate tax that is avoided due to the reduction in donor taxable income.
+The deduction has the value of the amount of marginal rate tax that is avoided due to the reduction in donor taxable income generated.
 For a donor on the highest marginal tax rate, the benefit is almost half the value of the gift.

 For a company, on the other hand, a deduction is valued at the lower company tax rate.
 Also, where a company pays reduced tax because of deductions it has claimed, it will normally be less able to frank its dividends and its shareholders are less likely to receive tax credits.
+So whilst individuals make gifts, companies and businesses typically enter into sponsorships.